AST SpaceMobile: Transforming How the World Connects

 There are still many technical, regulatory, and business hurdles to making AST’s vision a reality.
 However, our research, including conversations with industry consultants, scientists, competitors, management, and a strategic investor, have convinced us that the company has already made substantial progress—including successful demonstrations of multiple key proprietary technical capabilities—and that remaining hurdles are challenging, but likely surmountable.

 We are on the cusp of a new communication revolution with decades of potential growth in front of it.
-We will be watching for the following catalysts over the next three to six months:

 - In this article: